brendanSapience/IQ-Bot-API/README.md

 ### Formats

 All Responses are in JSON format or CSV format (depending on the value of variable vInputJsonResponse (true or false))

+# Doctools Metabot

+Automation Anywhere Metabot for Doctools

+### Prerequisites for Doctools Metabot

+ABBYY FineReader installed with a valid license Doctools installed and started

+### Getting Started for Metabot Usage

+* Download the mbot file from the Delivery folder, add it to your AAE Metabot folder

+### Available Functions (SP0)

+* Split PDF Document per blank page

 ## Authors